 It’s been well documented, particularly in recent weeks, that energy bills keep going up.
-The media is often full of information on the impact to domestic properties and advice on what consumers should be doing to lower their bills, but the impact to UK businesses is much less well understood.
+The media is often full of information on the impact of domestic properties and advice on what consumers should be doing to lower their bills, but the impact on UK businesses is much less well understood.

 The key to avoiding this is a simple level of understanding – so here are five key things businesses should know.

 1. 10p is too much to pay for a unit of electricity

 As a quick and simple check, you can do right now to know if you’re paying too much, find out your unit rate by looking at a recent energy bill or by contacting your energy supplier and asking.
 If you’re paying 10p or more per kWh for electricity and 4p or more per kWh for gas then you’re paying too much and you should take action.
 And if your unit rate is too high, your daily standing charge will probably be too high also.

 Business energy contracts are different from their household counterparts.
 There are no “dual fuel” tariffs in the commercial energy world – gas and electricity contracts are always separate and they are almost always fixed for a set time period – typically one, two, or three years.